-ICEX18 includes the deployment of a temporary camp situated on an ice floe.
-The camp will consist of a series of portable tents.
-In the past, the Navy would construct temporary wooden structures at ICEX camps, but they no longer do so.
-A portable tracking range for submarine training and testing would be installed near the ice camp.
-Eight hydrophones, located on the ice and extending to 30 meters (m) below the ice, would be deployed by drilling holes in the ice and lowering the cable down into the water column.
-Four hydrophones would be physically connected to the command hut via cables (Figure 1-2 in Application) while the remaining four would transmit data via radio frequencies.
+A portable tracking range for submarine training and testing would be installed in the vicinity of the ice camp.
+Ten hydrophones, located on the ice and extending to 100 m below the ice, would be deployed by drilling or melting holes in the ice and lowering the cable down into the water column.
+Four hydrophones would be physically connected to the command hut via cables while the others would transmit data via radio frequencies.
 Additionally, tracking pingers would be configured aboard each submarine to continuously monitor the location of the submarines.
-Acoustic communications with the submarines would be used to coordinate the training and testing schedule with the submarines; an underwater telephone would be used as a backup to the acoustic communications.
+Acoustic communications with the submarines would be used to coordinate the training and research schedule with the submarines.
+An underwater telephone would be used as a backup to the acoustic communications.
+The hydrophone network and acoustic communications between submarines and the ice camp are not expected to result in take of marine mammals.